- Northeastern Univeristy School of Law (J.D., 1990)

 - Brandeis University (B.A., 1982)

 - Federal District Court for the Central District of California

 William (Bill) Hochberg

 Bill Hochberg specializes in music and media law with a commitment to excellent results for clients at a reasonable cost.
 As a recognized thought leader, Bill writes regularly in Forbes and other pre-eminent publications, and he speaks at worldwide music and media conferences such as South-by-Southwest and Midem.
 From recording and publishing deals to copyright disputes to catalog valuations to music licensing, Bill handles many and varied music and media matters with an approach that is both pragmatic and innovative.
 Music — old and new, near and far, and the businesses and technologies that have popped up around it — is Bill’s jam.
 He lives with his wife, a school teacher, in Los Angeles.
-And for fun he plays guitar in a group specializing in 60s and 70s TV themes called the Twilight Tones.
+And for fun, Bill plays some jazz guitar in the Twilight Tones and billeeto.

 - Represent Curtis Mayfield estate and music entities regarding recording, publishing, copyright, trademark, and international music law matters.

 - Represented the Bob Marley estate and music entities in multiple licensing deals, rights concerns, and regarding international music law issues.

 - Defend top K-Pop writer and producer Hyuk Shin in federal litigation involving his song copyrights and advise on music transactional matters.

 - Look after Guns N’ Roses longtime member Dizzy Reed.

 - Negotiated book deal for former Guns N' Roses member Steven Adler — a New York Times best seller.